Last Updated: July 14, 2026

 Q8: My IMEI shows “unknown” after flashing.
 Is my phone permanently damaged?

-A: No, it looks alarming, but it is fixable.
-Follow the IMEI repair guide in the troubleshooting section above.
+A: No, this appears alarming but is fixable.
+Follow the IMEI repair guide in the troubleshooting section.
 For MediaTek devices, SN Write Tool or Maui Meta will handle the repair.
 Do not insert a SIM card until the IMEI is restored.

 People Also Ask About Tecno Pop 5 BD2d